instayu/html-5-calander/Contributing.md.md

    * See [Pull Request Flow](https://github.com/yui/yui3/wiki/Pull-Request-Flow).
    * Issue a pull request from your special branch via github to the yui/yui3 repo.
    * Make sure your pull request is against `dev-3.x` or `dev-master` **not** `3.x` or `master`.
+   * `dev-master` is for small changes or bugfixes. `dev-3.x` is for bigger features or updates.
+(For more details see [Developer Workflow - Branch Information](https://github.com/yui/yui3/wiki/Developer-Workflow) )
    * Be sure your pull request meets the [Contribution Standards](https://github.com/yui/yui3/wiki/Contribution-Standards).

 **Other Resources**